Trip 7 - California

 Trip 7 takes place predominantly in California.
 If you are starting near the middle of the country or points east of there, it may be interesting to follow Historic Route 66 to get to the start.

 Like Trip 2, Trip 7 could be split into two trips because there is so much to experience if you visit the alternative sites.
 There is also a weather issue which could make you want to split the trip.
-This trip includes some of the hottest sites of the Experiencing Life series, like Death Valley and Joshua Tree National Parks, and it includes some sites that can get pretty cold, like Yosemite and Great Basin National Parks.
+This trip includes some of the hottest sites of the Experiencing Life series, like Death Valley and Joshua Tree National Parks, and Yosemite National Park can get pretty cold.
 If you go during the summer, the hot sites could be quite oppressive.
-If you go in the Spring or Fall, you could run into cold and/or snow at the cooler sites.
+If you go in the Spring or Fall, you could run into cold and/or snow in Yosemite.
 The description below will assume you are doing the whole trip at once but you can decide if you want to do the first part at a different time than the second.

 The trip starts in southern California.
 After following Route 66 to Los Angeles, we start at the La Brea Tar Pits.
 The La Brea Tar Pits are famous for the Pleistocene epoch fossils found there.
 These include mastodons and sabre-toothed tigers, among others.